-- (a) The Historic Resources Commission ("Commission") shall be composed of seven members: - (1) Two (2) members, who shall be architects as recognized by the relevant standards of that profession; - (2) Two (2) members, who shall be professionals in preservation-related fields, such as architectural historians, archeologists, conservators, historians, landscape architects, or planners, as recognized by the relevant standards of those professions or fields; and - (3) Three (3) members, who shall be either professionals or lay persons with a demonstrated interest, knowledge, or training in a profession or field closely related to historic preservation, such as history, architecture, landscape architecture, architectural history, cultural anthropology, archeology, planning, real estate, law, finance, a construction trade, urban design, curation, engineering, folklore, museum studies, public history, or geography. - (b) The Governing Body shall make every reasonable effort, when appointing persons to the Commission, to appoint persons with a demonstrated interest in historic preservation or the conservation of the historic resources of the City.
-(Ord.
-10079)
+- (a) The Historic Resources Commission ("Commission") shall be composed of seven members: - (1) Two (2) members, who shall be architects as recognized by the relevant standards of that profession; - (2) Two (2) members, who shall be professionals in preservationrelated fields, such as architectural historians, archeologists, conservators, historians, historic preservation, landscape architects, or planners, as recognized by the relevant standards of those professions or fields; and - (3) Three (3) members, who shall be either professionals or lay persons with a demonstrated interest, knowledge, or training in a profession or field closely related to historic preservation, such as history, architecture, landscape architecture, architectural history, cultural anthropology, archeology, planning, real estate, law, finance, a construction trade, urban design, curation, engineering, folklore, museum studies, public history, or geography. - (b) All members of the Commission shall, at all times, be residents of the City.
+If a member of the Commission relocates and no longer resides within the City, then that member shall resign or vacate that member's seat on the Commission. - (c) The Mayor, with the approval of the Governing Body, shall appoint members to the Commission.
+In addition to complying with subsection (a) hereof, the Mayor shall make every reasonable effort, when appointing persons to the Commission, to appoint persons with a demonstrated interest in historic preservation or the conservation of the historic resources of the City.